Countable sets versus sets that are countable in Reverse Mathematics: Introduction

 \subsection{Historical background and motivation}

-In a nutshell, this paper deals with the study of the logical and computational properties of theorems of ordinary\footnote{Simpson describes \emph{ordinary mathematics} in \cite{simpson2}*{I.1} as \emph{that body of mathematics that is prior to or independent of the introduction of abstract set theoretic concepts}.} mathematics formulated using the usual definition of `countable set' based on injections/bijections to $\N$, in particular when this choice results in significant differences compared to the formulation involving sequences.
-A more detailed description is in Section \ref{detail}, while we now sketch the (historical) motivation for this paper, based on mathematical household names like Borel, K\"onig, Ramsey, and Cantor.
+In a nutshell, this paper deals with the study of the logical and computational properties of theorems of ordinary\footnote{Simpson describes \emph{ordinary mathematics} in \cite{simpson2}*{I.1} as \emph{that body of mathematics that is prior to or independent of the introduction of abstract set theoretic concepts}.} mathematics formulated using the definition of `countable set' based on injections/bijections to $\N$, in particular when this choice results in significant differences compared to the formulation involving sequences.
+A more detailed description is in Section \ref{detail}, while we now sketch the (historical) motivation for this paper, based on mathematical household names like Borel, K\"onig, Ramsey, and Cantor, as well as the mathematical mainstream

+First of all, the notion of `countable set' can be defined in various ways.
+However, it is an empirical observation, witnessed by countless mainstream textbooks, that to show that a set is countable one often \emph{only} constructs an injection (or bijection) to $\N$.
+When \emph{given} a countable set, one (additionally) assumes that this set can be \emph{enumerated}, i.e.\ represented by some sequence.
+Hence, whatever one's preferred definition of `countable set' may be, implicit in much of mathematical practise is the following most basic principle about countable sets:

+This basic principle is formalised as $\cocode_{i}$ for $i=0,1$ in Section \ref{bumm}.
+We now provide some more historical and conceptual motivation for this study.

+Secondly, Borel formulates the Heine-Borel theorem in \cite{opborrelen2} using \emph{countable collections} of intervals (rather than sequences), i.e.\ the study of countable sets \emph{an sich} has its roots in ordinary mathematics, namely as discussed in the following remark. \begin{rem}[Borel's Heine-Borel] \rm Borel introduces the notion of `countable set' (French: \emph{ensemble d\'enomerable}) via bijections to $\N$ in \cite{opborrelen2}*{p.~6}.
+He then proceeds to explain the provenance of `countable' (French: \emph{d\'enomerable}), namely that the elements of such sets can be enumerated, i.e.\ listed as a sequence.
+In this way, Borel makes use of the principle $\cocode_{1}$ from Section \ref{bumm} which state that certain countable sets can be enumerated.